khalid-el-masnaoui/Performance-Observability-Profiling-Pipeline/README.md

 - baseline traffic
 - slow endpoint traffic (?delay=)

-**Note**: k6 traffic is automatically triggered the first time the application is up (using docker `entrypoint`).
-You can also generate traffic locally using `testing/`
+**Note**: k6 traffic is automatically triggered the first time the application is up (using `k6/entrypoint.sh`).
+You can also generate traffic locally using `testing/makefile`

 #### 2. Request Flow